xSke/mechs.team/docs/team-history/season13.md

 During their first season of play, the Mechanics lost two players to Rogue Umpires.
 Seasons 12 and 13 had the highest rates of Incineration in the Expansion Era and the Mechanics wouldn't see any more deaths.
-The first to go was Hands Scoresburg on Day 33.
-Hands was a three-star batter with a promising career ahead of them (given the state of the rest of of our batters at the time).
+The first to go was [Hands Scoresburg](/players/hands-scoresburg) on Day 30.
+Hands was a three-star batter with a promising career ahead of them.
 Hands was replaced by equally competent three-star batter, Jasper Blather, who would be Revoked from the team at the end of the season.
-On Day 78 we lost early fan-favourite and statistical anomaly, Ruffian Applesauce.
+On Day 78 we lost early fan-favourite and statistical anomaly,[Ruffian Applesauce](/players/ruffian-applesauce).
 Despite having only one batting star and a lot of promise as a pitcher, Ruffian had a habit of knocking it out the park with Home Runs (in fact, hitting the first Mechs’ dinger ever).
 They were replaced by [Adelaide Judochop](/players/adelaide-judochop).
 Both players are still missed, especially Ruffian.
 (See: Mechmento Mori)

 ## Construction of the Core Pillar Center